marceauPailhas/mva/Large Scale and Distributed Computing/README.md

 ## References

 The course materials and assignments are based on current research and established techniques in the field of large-scale and distributed computing.
-The provided PDFs contain detailed references and citations to relevant literature.